debops/debops/INSTALL.rst

 .. code-block:: console

-   pip install --user debops[ansible]
+   pip3 install --user debops[ansible]

 The above command will install the ``debops`` Python package, as well as ``ansible`` Python package with optional dependencies used by DebOps roles.
-They will be installed in the :file:`~/.local/lib/python2.7/site-packages/` directory, the scripts and other binaries will be installed in :file:`~/.local/bin` directory which should be included in your ``$PATH``.
+They will be installed in the :file:`~/.local/lib/python3.x/site-packages/` directory, the scripts and other binaries will be installed in :file:`~/.local/bin` directory which should be included in your ``$PATH``.